Operational

 To prioritize and target wildfire mitigation efforts, we’re continually improving our wildfire risk modeling and evaluating new information to further refine our mitigation activities.
 Our latest wildfire risk modeling software, Technosylva Wildfire Analyst, uses advanced fire spread modeling algorithms and dynamic weather data to enhance wildfire risk identification and estimate more accurate potential consequence estimates.
 Each day, the software evaluates current and forecasted weather conditions, detailed wind speed/direction, moisture levels and ground fuel conditions to estimate the direction and extent of where a wildfire might spread if an ignition were to occur.
 This risk modeling and simulation also provides valuable insights on the potential consequences of wildfires as fire weather conditions dynamically change.

-Our Wildfire Safety Settings pilot program is one tool used to operate our system more conservatively in limited areas with increased wildfire risk.
-In this pilot program, these settings use upgraded wildfire devices to operate our system more conservatively when wildfire conditions are elevated due a combination of high temperatures, dry ground fuel and high winds.
+Our Enhanced Powerline Safety Settings Program is one tool used to operate our system more conservatively in limited areas with increased wildfire risk.
+In this program, these settings use upgraded wildfire devices to operate our system more conservatively when wildfire conditions are elevated due a combination of high temperatures, dry ground fuel and high winds.
 By enabling more sensitive protection settings during times of increased fire risk, we help keep our customers and communities safe.
 Please keep in mind that wildfire risk may exist year-round in some areas.

 How it works: Our distribution system is monitored 24/7 by both technology and people.
-In limited areas, we have added sensing equipment that interrupts the flow of energy to a line segment when it detects an issue, such as a tree branch or other object contacting a power line, to prevent the potential ignition of ground fuel.
+We have added sensing equipment that interrupts the flow of energy to a line segment when it detects an issue, such as a tree branch or other object contacting a power line, to prevent the potential ignition of ground fuel.

-We’ve upgraded select areas of our electric distribution system with wildfire devices that support more sensitive protection settings during periods of high wildfire risk.
-These upgrades allow the system in these areas to instantly interrupt the flow of energy through a power line segment when a fault is detected, such as a tree branch or other object making contact with the power line, to prevent the potential ignition of ground fuel.
+We continue to upgrade our electric distribution system with wildfire devices that support more sensitive protection settings during periods of high wildfire risk.
+These upgrades allow the system in these areas to interrupt the flow of energy through a power line segment when a fault is detected, such as a tree branch or other object making contact with the power line, to prevent the potential ignition of ground fuel.

 On standard settings, the line is tested to see if the fault is still present – for example, a branch touches a wire and then falls to the ground.
 In those cases, the circuit breaker is reset to start electricity flowing again.
 Momentary outages – when your power goes off for a few seconds – are a sign that the system is working the way it is supposed to.

-Read the Wildfire Safety Settings information sheet for more details.
+Read the Enhanced Powerline Safety Settings information sheet for more details.

 Work Completed and Planned